timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER V-GENERAL PROVISIONS.md

   * (3) provide written notice to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives as to the reasons the requirements of subsection (a) are not attainable.

-#### (c) Termination of authorization
-* A feasibility study for which the Secretary has issued a determination under subsection (b) is not authorized after the last day of the 1-year period beginning on the date of the determination if the Secretary has not completed the study on or before such last day.

-#### (d) Exception
+#### (c) Exception
 * #### (1) In general
-  * Notwithstanding the requirements of subsection (c), the Secretary may extend the timeline of a study by a period not to exceed 3 years, if the Secretary determines that the feasibility study is too complex to comply with the requirements of subsections (a) and (c).
+  * The Secretary may extend the timeline of a study by a period not to exceed 3 years, if the Secretary determines that the feasibility study is too complex to comply with the requirements of subsection (a).

 * #### (2) Factors
-  * In making a determination that a study is too complex to comply with the requirements of subsections (a) and (c), the Secretary shall consider—
+  * In making a determination that a study is too complex to comply with the requirements of subsection (a), the Secretary shall consider—

     * (A) the type, size, location, scope, and overall cost of the project;